Cooperant Learning Podcast

 Interviews with behavior analysts, researchers, and practitioners exploring where the field of ABA is headed.
 From adult services and education to organizational behavior management, health, and basic research, Cooperant Learning Podcast dives into the science, ethics, and future of behavior analysis.

 CEUs: Sparks Behavioral Services, LLC (ACE #OP-21-0004) is an ACE-approved provider of continuing education units for behavior analysts.
-You can earn continuing education units (CEUs) for listening to this episode by visiting cooperantlearning.com!
+You can earn continuing education units (CEUs) for listening to many of our episodes by visiting cooperantlearning.com!

 Listen now: